 This personal outreach has proven critical in helping families get vaccinated, combatting myths on social media, and lessening the stigma of the vaccine — and it has occured in partnership with the city.
 "I think the city has done a great job in trying to get the word out and do a lot of outreach and make it easier for folks to get the vaccine if they want it," says Ms. Cahill.
 "They have a vaccine ambassador to encourage folks...They've had vaccine clinics weekly at the Cape Verdean Association, at Westgate Mall, and at various churches.
 Education is a huge piece of it."

 These clinics have also involved a lot of multilingual support.
-One-to-one nurse Stacy Wright notes that interpreters were at the clinics, which made a big difference in helping the clinics run smoothly.
+Stacy Wright, a one-to-one school nurse, notes that interpreters were at the clinics, which made a big difference in helping the clinics run smoothly.
 The vaccine clinics have been a highlight of Ms. Wright's career.
 "I have so enjoyed doing the vaccine clinics.
 It's probably the best nursing experience I have ever had...Everyone is just so warm and welcoming and excited about it, so it's been a really phenomenal experience."
-(You can see more multilingual vaccine update videos on the city of Brockton's website.)

 Video: The community spirit at our vaccine clinics